 Who doesn’t love beaches?
 Beaches form an integral part of Kauai vacation for most people.
 If you are a beach lover, there are plenty of them on the island.

-Although the North and South Shores boast of beautiful beaches, they are not similar in terms of beach accessibility.
-South shore places like Poipu, Koloa and Lawai have ample beachfront resorts, condos and rental properties for tourists.
-Whenever you’re in the mood for swimming, snorkeling or bodyboarding, the beach is just a short walk away.
+Although the North and South Shores boast beautiful beaches, they are not similar in terms of beach accessibility.
+South shore places like Poipu, Koloa, and Lawai have ample beachfront resorts, condos, and rental properties for tourists.
+Whenever you’re in the mood for swimming, snorkeling, or bodyboarding, the beach is just a short walk away.

 On the contrary, there are not many beachfront properties on the north shore due to its mountainous terrain.
 To compensate for it, resorts like Princeville Kauai, offer breathtaking ocean and mountain views combined with a rejuvenating ambience.

 While the south shore is preferable in terms of beach proximity, the north shore is for people who prefer “hidden” beaches and gorgeous views.